mnlipp/kubernetes-experience/030_grafana/README.md

 Access to the Grafana instance is made available with ingress because the Grafana dashboards are embedded in the Ceph dashboard with iframes and must therefore be accessible from outside the cluster.
+Adapt the hostname and configure your local DNS (or static entries in your router).

 Finally, set the grafana-url in ceph.